berkeley-cdss/curriculum-guide/support/troubleshooting/nbgitpuller.md

 ---
-title: Troubleshooting nbgitpuller
+title: nbgitpuller
 ---

 You may run into different types of errors when you are using the JupyterHub or Jupyter notebooks.
 The majority of errors come from a few common causes and can be solved using the following methods.

-## nbgitpuller Link Errors
+## Link Errors

-nbgitpuller link errors are usually due to one of three issues:
+nbgitpuller link errors are usually due to one of three issues.

 ### Incompatible Browser